 As part of our ongoing efforts to maintain, develop and properly manage our supply base, Nexteer regularly monitors performance by tracking and investigating various aspects of our suppliers such as quality, delivery, launch and financial health.
-We believe that a strong supply base is a competitive advantage that allows us to deliver innovative, high quality products at a competitive price to our customer.
+We believe that a strong supply base is a competitive advantage that allows us to deliver innovative, products at a competitive price to our customer.

-To better enable us to monitor financial health risk on an ongoing basis and avoid interruptions and delays caused by supplier financial dilemmas, Nexteer has contracted with a third party to provide a financial data entry system that generates ongoing high-level financial assessments on each of our suppliers.
-This system, Vontik/3PI located at gtp.kpmg.com, requires that suppliers initially input certain financial and other data and then provide updates on a quarterly basis.
+To better enable us to monitor financial health risk on an ongoing basis and avoid interruptions and delays caused by supplier financial dilemmas, Nexteer requires submission of financial information, which may be supported by a third party to perform high-level financial assessments on each of our suppliers.
+This process requires that suppliers initially submit certain financial and other data and then provide updates on a quarterly basis.
+Based on the results of these financial assessments, additional data may be required.

 Participation in this program is mandatory for all Nexteer direct material suppliers.
-It is imperative that you fully participate in a timely manner (within 30 days of when you receive your invitation from Vontik/3PI).
+It is imperative that you fully participate in a timely manner (within 30 days of when you receive your invitation.
 Failure to take part will directly impact new business.